 Steering Maintenance Performance with Your CMMS

 As your business evolves, your CMMS system should be adjusted to deliver a competitive edge.
 This can only be accomplished through impeccable record keeping and ongoing data analysis.
 In order to set up a successful continuous improvement program, you should also have well-defined objectives and performance targets.
 The key drivers of process improvement are time, quality, and cost.

 Involve your maintenance technicians in the improvement process so they can supply you with the data needed to continuously improve your maintenance management process.
 Tailor the reporting function of your equipment maintenance software to ensure that the reports are providing you with the information required to monitor short-term and long-term trends in your maintenance department.

-The goal of open source cmms software implementation is to increase the reliability of assets, improve processes, and ultimately, maximize return-on-investment.
+The goal of CMMS software implementation is to increase the reliability of assets, improve processes, and ultimately, maximize return-on-investment.
 Contact DPSI today if you’d like to learn more about how to use CMMS to save money and take your equipment maintenance software to the next level.